Abteymour oil field

-The Abteymour oil field is an Iranian oil field located in Khuzestan Province, in 25 km from west of the Ahvaz City.
-It was discovered in 1967 and the production was started in 1991.
-Oil production of Abteymour field is about 48000 oilbbl/d.
+The Abteymour oil field is an Iranian oil field located in Khuzestan province, in 25 km from west of the Ahvaz City.
+It was discovered in 1967 and production began in 1991.
+The field produces about 48000 oilbbl/d.
 Its oil reserves have been estimated at 12.2 bn barrel.
 The field is owned by state-owned National Iranian Oil Company (NIOC) and operated by National Iranian South Oil Company (NISOC).